 Talk the Talk

 - Help the Worldwide Fistula Fund and women with obstetric fistula by spreading the word about the organization and this devastating condition.
 Students in particular may be interested in our new Activism Toolkit, which offers best practices and advice for raising funds for and awareness about obstetric fistula and maternal health.

 - E-mail a link to our page and personalized message about obstetric fistula to your friends and colleagues.
 Feel free to use the sample below:

 I want to share with you an organization — and a cause — that is important to me.
 The Worldwide Fistula Fund is leading the fight against a horrible condition that million of women are suffering from today: obstetric fistula.
 Fistula is a hole in a woman’s birth canal that is caused by traumatic childbirth.
 Without any medical attention during days and days of birthing agony, the woman’s body can rip and cause a constant leaking of bodily fluids (or incontinence).
 Outcast from society and divorced from their husbands because of the odor, these innocent women are full of shame and fear about a condition they didn’t cause — and can’t fix.

 The good news is there is hope.
 After years of dedicated service in Africa, the Worldwide Fistula Fund will soon open its own hospital in Danja, Niger to provide free obstetric fistula surgery to local women year-round.
 A simple procedure restores a woman’s dignity and returns the life she once knew.
 I encourage you to learn more about the work of the Worldwide Fistula Fund (online at WorldwideFistulaFund.org) and to consider supporting their cause.

-- Join us on Twitter, Facebook and Youtube by clicking the icons below:
+- Join us on Twitter, Facebook, Pinterest and YouTube by clicking the icons below: